 The Oregon & Southern Idaho Laborers-Employers Training Trust Fund (OSILETT) announces the opening for a full-time Apprenticeship Coordinator at our Portland, Oregon Training Center.

 The Apprenticeship Coordinator will operate under the supervision of the Training Director in accordance with the policies set forth by the Oregon Laborers JATC and in accordance with Local, State, and Federal laws.
 The Apprenticeship Coordinator is responsible for the recruitment and selection of new apprentice applicants in accordance with the Oregon EEO plan and program standards, conducts CCL program presentations, and acts as a liaison with the Oregon Bureau of Labor and Industries, Apprenticeship and Training Division, the Department of Labor and other public and private agencies.
 Works closely with the Local Union to meet workforce and industry demand for apprentices.

-Essential functions, as defined under the Americans with Disabilities Act, may include any of the following tasks, knowledge, skills, and other characteristics.
-This list is ILLUSTRATIVE ONLY and is not a comprehensive listing of all functions and tasks performed with or without reasonable accommodations.
+ESSENTIAL FUNCTIONS: Essential functions, as defined under the Americans with Disabilities Act, may include any of the following tasks, knowledge, skills, and other characteristics.
+This list is ILLUSTRATIVE ONLY and is not a comprehensive listing of all functions and tasks performed with or without reasonable accommodation.

 - Conduct all Apprentice Coordinator activities in compliance with the JATC Policies & Procedures, MA 1058 Standards.

-- Attend, organize, and prepare required documentation for monthly JATC meetings.
-Responsible for reporting and making program recommendations regarding any needed committee actions.
+- Attend, organize, and conduct monthly JATC meetings, prepare required documentation as needed for new apprentice agreements, and is responsible for reporting and making recommendations regarding any needed committee actions.